louisho5/godesktop/README.md

 ![GoDesktop](platforms/mac/icon.png)

-Single portable binary, no dependencies.
-Alternatives to [nativefier](https://github.com/nativefier/nativefier) but faster and smaller.
+✅ Single portable binary — no dependencies, no runtime required.

+✅ Alternatives to [nativefier](https://github.com/nativefier/nativefier) but faster and smaller.

-**Run then done**
+✅ Drop in a URL, get a desktop app.

 ```bash
 ./godesktop -url "https://github.com"`
 ```